colugomusic/stupid/README.md

 # stupid
 Header-only lock-free synchronization utilities (one writer, many readers).
 No queues

+### i just re-wrote this library so the below documentation is all wrong :-)

 ## Base functionality

 The base functionality of this library is provided by the classes: